-Although there may be hundreds of factors why your Champaign home’s central air conditioner may need to be serviced, there are a couple of reasons that are quite common.
+Although there may be hundreds of factors why your Champaign home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
 Recognizing what they are may clarify what a technician is referring to when they discuss the choices for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
+Here are the 5 most common problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Bad AC wiring

 Bad, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring may stop the system from getting power or can short the circuit breaker.
+Bad wiring may stop the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
-All refrigerant leaks should be detected and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+All refrigerant leaks should be found and repaired.
+For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not operating

 The fan on your air conditioner outside is responsible for conveying the heat from your Champaign home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.